The Distribution of Path Lengths On Directed Weighted Graphs: Proof of main results

-that is the Laplace transforms have no other poles on the line $\mbox{Re}\left(s\right)=\lambda$ than at $s=\lambda$ itself. \end{lem} \begin{proof} For simplicity we assume that for every pair of vertices $i,j$ in the graph $G$ there is at most one edge from vertex $i$ to vertex $j$.
-There is no loss of generality here because such graphs can be used to cover general multigraphs, and since the corresponding counting functions differ only by a multiplicative constant, so do their Laplace transforms.
-As a result, the position of the poles of the Laplace transforms is not changed.
+that is the Laplace transforms have no other poles on the line $\mbox{Re}\left(s\right)=\lambda$ than at $s=\lambda$ itself. \end{lem} \begin{proof} Say that $G$ has the \textbf{single-edge property} if for every pair of vertices $i,j$ in $G$ there is at most one edge from vertex $i$ to vertex $j$.
+Given a graph $G$, we define a graph $\widetilde{G}$ by adding a new vertex in the middle of every edge in $G$.
+There is a natural one to one map between paths in $G$ and paths in $\widetilde{G}$ which originate and terminate in the original set of vertices, and clearly $\widetilde{G}$ has the single-edge property.
+Therefore, there is no loss of generality assuming that this property holds for $G$.